-Pewter grey scrubs with NSU embroidery with pewter grey uniform slacks/pants.
+- Pewter grey scrubs with NSU embroidery with pewter grey uniform slacks/pants.
 Scrubs should allow for freedom of movement to perform required tasks.
 NSU-approved scrub dresses/skirts will be considered for cultural or religious reasons.
-If a dress or skirt is worn, hosiery must be worn (Cohorts beginning clinicals before Fall 2021 will wear Khaki scrubs with NSU embroidery with Khaki uniform slacks/pants).

-- White shoes and white socks

-- Short pewter grey scrub coat with NSU embroidery.
-Wearing the lab/scrub coat is optional.

-- Appropriate identification badges
+If a dress or skirt is worn, hosiery must be worn. - White shoes and white socks - Short pewter grey scrub coat or black jacket (purchased from SNA with NSU embroidery.
+Wearing the lab/scrub coat or black jacket is optional. - Appropriate identification badges